Marfien/Marfien/README.md

 ### 📚 Stuff I want to lean some time
 - Cloud ☁️ computing (preferably GCP, might be AWS)
 - More in depth networking
-- Software Architecture & Team management
+- Software Architecture & Team/Project management

 ### 👀 Sounds interessting to me
 - Rust